-In order to obtain a rezoning application to construct The Pacific at 1380 Hornby Street, Grosvenor offered to build the City of Vancouver a cultural amenity building adjacent to the development as part of its Community Amenity Contribution (CAC).
-Because the City was going to assume ownership of the building, the development was required to meet the Passive House standard.
+In order to obtain a rezoning application to construct The Pacific at 889 Pacific Street, Grosvenor Americas offered to build the City of Vancouver a cultural amenity building adjacent to the development as part of its Community Amenity Contribution (CAC).
+Because the City is going to assume ownership of the building, the development was required to meet the Passive House standard.
 This multi-purpose arts and culture hub, located at 825 Pacific Street, is a seven-storey core-and-shell development which will be operated by a not-for-profit arts organization.
-The ground floor will serve as an art gallery and event space while the floors above will be rented out and fitted up as art studios.
+The ground floor will serve as a gallery and event space while the floors above are intended for studio production and office space.
 There are no demising walls or corridors on any of the floors, apart from the basement.
-Currently, this building is the tallest, completed Passive House project in British Columbia and the first Passive House-certified arts and culture hub in Canada.
+Currently, this building is the tallest, completed Passive House project in British Columbia and the first Passive House certified arts and culture hub in Canada.